inigomarquinez/poc-shadcn-ui/README.md

 This project uses [`next/font`](https://nextjs.org/docs/basic-features/font-optimization) to automatically optimize and load Inter, a custom Google Font.

+## ⌘ Useful commands

+- `npx shadcn-ui@latest add [component]`: Add a new component to your project.
+- `npx shadcn-ui diff`: Check for updates to the components in your project.

 ## 🔗 Useful links

 - [shadcn/ui](https://ui.shadcn.com/)